jsbean/HarmonicNetwork/Documentation/Proposal.md

 I can imagine multiple view representations of the network:

-- **web** view, which shows all of the node connected clustered by harmonic function
+- **web** view, which shows all of the nodes clustered by harmonic function
 - **neighbor** view, which shows only the neighbors of a currently-selected node
-- **linear** view, which shows a left-to-right sequence a stacks of nodes of the same function
+- **linear** view, which shows a left-to-right sequence of stacks of nodes of the same function

 ## 🚧 Visual Mock-ups